ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 QuicTransport prevents WebTransport clients from connecting to arbitrary non-Web servers through the use of ALPN.
 Unlike TLS over TCP, successful ALPN negotiation is mandatory in QUIC.
-Thus, unless the server explicitly picks the WebTransport ALPN value, the TLS handshake will fail.
+Thus, unless the server explicitly picks the QuicTransport ALPN value, the TLS handshake will fail.

 QuicTransport uses a unidirectional QUIC stream to provide the server with the origin of the client.